ABOUT

 OPEN TO COLLABS!: LuyosMaryCarlATriseup.net

-Kamusta, I'm MaryCarl.
-Along my path I'd become a student of traditional Manuvu and Moro kulintang gong music, which are indigenous to the area that the Westernized know as the Philippines.
-I'm a daughter of the Maharlikan lands, birthed from a lineage of dedicated carpenters, land-tenders, kitchen goddesses, Sinawali purveyors, and so many more guides that I cherish.
-I have great gratitude for having had recieved mentorship from members of the Obo Manuvu tribe, Danongan Kalanduyan, and more humble hearts carrying on precolonial sounds and language.
-The arts are a spiritual practice and my interartistic work is focussed on spiritual improvement through healing and detoxing from industrial civilization and its roots.
+I'm a daughter of the Maharlikan lands, particularly, of the region also known as the Philippines, birthed from a lineage of dedicated carpenters, land-tenders, kitchen goddesses, Sinawali purveyors, and so many more guides that I cherish.
+The arts are a spiritual practice and my interarts work is focused on spiritual evolution through healing and detoxing from industrial civilization and its roots.

 I wish to contribute to precolonial cultural regeneration, with emphasis on helping preserve Obu Manuvu and Moro culture through creating soundscapes using primarily Manuvu and Moro kulintang instruments, like the dabakan, agung, babendil, sarunay, kubing, the gandingan a kayo.